xeno-sama/AIDA-Astrodiary/astrodiary.md

 A unique diary that will help you keep track of your life

 Existing and developing features:
+- Integrated astronomy (solar and lunar cycles) and astrology (maximally rationalistic)
 - Diary: notes & events
 - Dream journal (classification of lucid dreams is supported)
 - Personal database (tracks your events and people's events in your database)
-- Astronomical and astrological tools
 - Languages: English, Arabic, Bulgarian, Chinese, Czech, German, Spanish, French, Hindi, Hungarian, Indonesian, Italian, Portuguese, Ukrainian, Russian, Swedish, Turkish

 This version of the project is completely free and does not collect your personal data.